giv2giv/giv2giv-rails/README.md

 ## Welcome to the giv2giv API

 This API provides simple REST endpoints for features shared by the front end applications (also located in this github account).
-It uses JRuby, Rails and embedded Neo4j (currently v1.9.M03).
+It uses Ruby 1.9.3, Rails and MySQL.

 You can jump into our [chat room](https://lightcastle.campfirenow.com/4d2e5) to keep up with development as it happens.